-Our problem setup and assumptions are:
+Our searching problem builds on the following setup and assumptions:

-- 1) Robots and radio sources reside in an open 2D space. - Each robot has a limited communication range and a limited sensing range. - Each robot knows its position using the Global Positioning System (GPS).
-GPS clocks also provide accurate time for the synchronization purpose. - Transmission powers of radio sources are unknown to robots and may change from time to time.
+- 1) Both robots and radio sources reside in an open 2D Euclidean space. - 2) Each robot has a limited communication range and a limited sensing range. - Each robot knows its position using the Global Positioning System (GPS).
+GPS clocks also provide accurate time for the synchronization purpose. - 4) The unknown network traffic is light and each target radio transmission is short, which are the typical characteristics of a low power sensor network.

+5) Transmission powers of radio sources are unknown to robots and may change from time to time.
 However, locations of radio sources do not change.

-For the new decentralized approach, we will follow the same problem definition in the corresponding centralized versions [17]-[19], where the searching problem is partitioned into two sub problems:
+For the new decentralized approach, we will follow the same problem definition in the corresponding centralized versions [21], [22], [25], where the searching problem is partitioned into two sub problems: